andruschak/3d-printing/README.md

 Admittedly still new to this.
 The hotbed came pre-tapped from the factory and I mistakenly peeled it off to free my first build.
 Quick lesson... masking tape doesnt work as a substitute.
 Snagged some blue extra-wide painters tape and it works beautifully.

 The first prints confused me a bit as it was creating a dummy layer around the base.
-Turns out this is totally normal, in fact, it is called a "brim".
-If you have issues with the brim layer it is likely your bed laying or z-offset is out of whack (lessons learned!)
+Turns out this is totally normal, in fact, it is called a "brim", and is designed to break off the final print.
+If you have issues with the brim layer it is likely your bed leveling or z-offset is out of whack (important lessons learned!).
+You can also select raft or skirt as possible preprint selections.
+I've never tried raft, but use skirt regularly.
+My printer seems to have a slight delay in extruding so it gets the filament flowing.
+I usually end up with only 3/4 of the skirt though.

 I did end up getting a glass plate with binder clips to try.
 But I am not sure how well the inductive sensor will work having a glass buffer before the bed (may require a sensor swap).
-Honestly though, the taping setup (its cheap and not too much of a pain) is working fine.
-Adhesion is good and removal fairly painless (worst case it mungs up the tape job).
+Honestly though, the taping setup is cheap and is working fine.
+Adhesion is good and removal fairly painless.
+The worst case is a munged up tape job.
+The only downside to the tape so far is that it results in a less than perfect print face because of the tape lines on the bed.

 ### Notes on filament

-I knew it wouldnt take long until I ran out of the small roll of white PLA (25m ?) that came with the printer.
-I did manage to build a 360 cooling blower, 2 T brackets, a pen holder and a heart shaped trinket for the Mrs. Overall, I must say, I am pleasantly surprised at the ratio of print to raw material put in.
+I knew it wouldn't take long until I ran out of the small roll of white PLA (25m ?) that came with the printer.
+However, it produced a 360 cooling blower, 2 T brackets, a pen holder and a heart shaped trinket for the Mrs. Overall, I must say, I am pleasantly surprised at the ratio of print to raw material put in.

 For starters I am mainly interested in PLA.
 Truth by told, I havent done a ton of research on the different types of printable material out there.
 According to the wiki, this printer supports a pretty wide range - ABS/PLA/TPU/Wood/Nylon/PVA/PP/Luminescent.